Respiratory Airway Infections Infections

 Viral infection of the upper airways causes inflammation and edema of the larynx in acute laryngitis, and viral infection in the larynx, trachea, and bronchi causes viral croup.
 Mucus is produced by the host and causes partial obstruction of the airway in both viral croup and acute laryngitis.
 Swelling of the vocal cords results in dysphonia.
 In viral croup, narrowing of the subglottic trachea in a child’s airway results in audible inspiratory stridor.
 As viral croup progresses, the lumen of the trachea becomes obstructed further by fibrous exudates.
 The barking cough that occurs in patients with viral croup is caused by inflammation in the larynx and trachea.

 Epiglottitis is a cellulitis of the epiglottis and the surrounding tissues.
 H influenzae type b colonizes the pharynx.
+The type b capsule prevents phagocytosis of the bacterial invaders.
 The organisms then colonize the epiglottitis and enter the tissues of the epiglottitis through minor breaks in the mucosal surface.
 The organisms grow in the tissues and cause an inflammatory response that result in erythema and edema.
 A sore throat rapidly progresses to difficulty breathing, stridor, obstruction of the airways, and respiratory arrest.
 Local extension from the colonized nasopharynx through soft tissues is likely to be the cause of epiglottitis.

 Diagnosis